sorin-ionescu/prezto/modules/utility/README.md

 ### Files and Directories

   - `cdls` changes to a directory and lists its contents.
+  - `cdx` locates directory of an executable in your path and changes to it.
   - `dut` displays the grand total disk usage using human readable units.
   - `find-exec` finds files and executes a command on them.
   - `mkdcd` makes a directory and changes to it.